Charmichles/introduction-to-robotics/README.md

 ## Project 3

 Project three is an EMF Detector.
 We had artistic liberty concerning the parts we could use, so I chose a seven-segment display for EMF measurement output and an active buzzer for even more user feedback.
-Unfortunately, I only had a paperclip to use as an antenna, so my device isn't very sensitive and has basically zero range.

 ### Requirements: